 Students are responsible for the accuracy and completeness of their own registration, and are liable for the fees for courses in which they are registered.

-Students who decide not to attend the University must cancel their registration prior to the Add/Drop deadline (see a.
-Enrolment and Registration
+Students who decide not to attend the University must cancel their registration prior to the Add/Drop deadline (see Section 8.

-Section 8.
 Cancellation and Withdrawal, p.
-135).
+139).

 3. TERMS USED DURING REGISTRATION